dclahan/trending-movies/README.md

-# Dolan Clahan DataBase Final Project
-### EDA for Movie Trend Analytics
+# Enterprise Data Architecture for Movie Trend Analytics

 ## Introduction
 Enterprises increasingly rely on data-driven decisions, blending structured and unstructured data to uncover insights and improve user experience.
 This project proposes developing an **Enterprise Data Architecture (EDA)** to analyze movie trends using structured data from **The Movie Database (TMDB)** and unstructured data from social media platforms such as **Twitter** and **Reddit**.
 The goal is to create an automated analytics pipeline that identifies popular and trending movies based on TMDB statistics and social media mentions.